artprojectgroup/woocommerce-apg-free-postcodestatecountry-shipping/readme.txt

 * Português ([**Álvaro Góis dos Santos**](http://efeitoavestruz.pt/)).

 = Technical support =
-**Art Project Group** offers [**Technical support**](http://artprojectgroup.es/tienda/ticket-de-soporte) to configure or install ***WooCommerce - APG Free Postcode/State/Country Shipping***.
+**Art Project Group** offers [**Technical support**](https://artprojectgroup.es/tienda/ticket-de-soporte) to configure or install ***WC - APG Free Shipping***.

 = Origin =
-**WooCommerce - APG Free Postcode/State/Country Shipping** has been programmed from plugin [*WooCommerce - APG Weight and Postcode/State/Country Shipping*](http://wordpress.org/plugins/woocommerce-apg-weight-and-postcodestatecountry-shipping/) from [Art Project Group](http://profiles.wordpress.org/artprojectgroup/) and original class *WC_Shipping_Free_Shipping* from [*WooCommerce - excelling eCommerce*](http://wordpress.org/plugins/woocommerce/), which adds some of the features present in the first to the simplicity of the second.
+**WC - APG Free Shipping** has been programmed from plugin [*WooCommerce - APG Weight and Postcode/State/Country Shipping*](https://wordpress.org/plugins/woocommerce-apg-weight-and-postcodestatecountry-shipping/) from [Art Project Group](https://profiles.wordpress.org/artprojectgroup/) and original class *WC_Shipping_Free_Shipping* from [*WooCommerce - excelling eCommerce*](https://wordpress.org/plugins/woocommerce/), which adds some of the features present in the first to the simplicity of the second.

 = More information =
-On our official website you can learn more about [**WooCommerce - APG Free Postcode/State/Country Shipping**](https://artprojectgroup.es/plugins-para-wordpress/plugins-para-woocommerce/woocommerce-apg-free-postcodestatecountry-shipping).
+On our official website you can learn more about [**WC - APG Free Shipping**](https://artprojectgroup.es/plugins-para-wordpress/plugins-para-woocommerce/woocommerce-apg-free-postcodestatecountry-shipping).

 = Comments =
 Don’t forget to leave us your comment on:

-* [WooCommerce - APG Free Postcode/State/Country Shipping](https://artprojectgroup.es/plugins-para-wordpress/plugins-para-woocommerce/woocommerce-apg-free-postcodestatecountry-shipping) on Art Project Group.
+* [WC - APG Free Shipping](https://artprojectgroup.es/plugins-para-wordpress/plugins-para-woocommerce/woocommerce-apg-free-postcodestatecountry-shipping) on Art Project Group.
 * [Art Project Group](https://www.facebook.com/artprojectgroup) on Facebook.
 * [@artprojectgroup](https://twitter.com/artprojectgroup) on Twitter.
 * [+ArtProjectGroupES](https://plus.google.com/+ArtProjectGroupES/) on Google+.

 = More plugins =
-Remember that you can find more [plugins for WordPress](https://artprojectgroup.es/plugins-para-wordpress) and more [plugins for WooCommerce](https://artprojectgroup.es/plugins-para-wordpress/plugins-para-woocommerce) on [Art Project Group](https://artprojectgroup.es) and our profile on [WordPress](http://profiles.wordpress.org/artprojectgroup/).
+Remember that you can find more [plugins for WordPress](https://artprojectgroup.es/plugins-para-wordpress) and more [plugins for WooCommerce](https://artprojectgroup.es/plugins-para-wordpress/plugins-para-woocommerce) on [Art Project Group](https://artprojectgroup.es) and our profile on [WordPress](https://profiles.wordpress.org/artprojectgroup/).

 = GitHub =
 You can follow the development of this plugin on [Github](https://github.com/artprojectgroup/woocommerce-apg-free-postcodestatecountry-shipping).